Chase Sapphire Reserve

 If you’re someone who would have spent $300 in a year on travel anyways, then this travel credit essentially cuts the annual fee to $250.

 Priority Pass has a vast network of lounges located in airports around the globe.
-In addition, there are also Priority Pass restaurant and experience partnerships.
+Your Sapphire Reserve card gives you Priority Pass Select membership.

 I don’t like waiting in long lines at security and Customs when departing for or returning from a trip and I’m guessing you don’t either.